10 new features coming to the Apple Watch

+Apple showed off the changes during its media event on Wednesday, where the company is also expected to show off the latest models on theiPhone.

-We got our first preview of watchOS 2 earlier this year, but it’s a good time to revisit the new features Apple Watch owners will get this week.
+We got our first preview of watchOS 2 earlier this year, but it’s a good time to revisit the new features Apple Watch owners will get on September 16.

 You currently have to load all third-party apps from a paired iPhone over Bluetooth, which isn't ideal when you don't have your iPhone around.
 It also creates longer loading times for opening and using apps, which should be alleviated considerably once Apple Watch apps are stored directly on the device.